ragab0/Ragab-Fitness/README.md

 ## AND
 - It is not bad written code
 - I used Redux.js instead of useReducer to avoid the laps of useReducer in Nextjs (On the Server);
-- The exercisesdb API is not mine, its cloned from RapidAPI, not 100% cloned;
+- The exercisesdb API is not mine, its cloned from RapidAPI, 100% cloned;
 <!-- ***That doesn't mean its illegal doing, as i still use the main api** -->
 - *But since it was a challenge, have to be end with* **done!**